-The comprehensive and final examinations are conducted by committees of no fewer than five members of the Graduate Faculty appointed by the dean upon recommendation of the major department or program.
+The comprehensive and final examinations are conducted by committees of no fewer than four members of the Graduate Faculty appointed by the dean upon recommendation of the major department or program.
 These committees are composed as follows:

 - At least two of the faculty members are from the major department (defined as faculty members who hold any appointment in the major department or program), and are members of the University of Iowa tenure-track faculty.

 A department or program may impose additional structure on the composition of its examining committees.